opensearch-project/data-prepper/data-prepper-plugins/opensearch/README.md

       bulk_size: 4
 ```

-The elasticsearch sink will reserve `otel-v1-apm-service-map` as index for record ingestion.
+The OpenSearch sink will reserve `otel-v1-apm-service-map` as index for record ingestion.

 ### Amazon Elasticsearch Service

-The elasticsearch sink can also be configured for Amazon Elasticsearch Service domain.
+The OpenSearch sink can also be configured for Amazon Elasticsearch Service domain.
 See [security](security.md) for details.

 ```
 pipeline:
   ...
   sink:
-    elasticsearch:
+    opensearch:
       hosts: ["https://your-amazon-elasticssearch-service-endpoint"]
       aws_sigv4: true
       cert: path/to/cert